Youth Archers are all archers who are under 20 years of age on 31 December of each year.

 Our Auckland Archery Club Achievement Program is a series of shoots that allows you to practice more and achieve high scores.
 It’s a really good way of levelling-up your archery.
 We have five basic levels and five gold levels (more information when you sign into the website and also inside the clubhouse on the noticeboard).
 There are specified shoots with a specific score you can achieve, called a pinscore.
 Shoot the pinscore three times, and submit your signed scoresheet, and you can claim a pin and a ribbon.
 We usually shoot this on Saturday afternoons.

-Our Juniors are all invited to be a part of our successful Junior Archery Squad.
+Our Juniors are all invited to be a part of our successful Junior Archery Squad: the Sharks.
 You can join at any time if you are keen to do competitions or just learn more about archery.
 We travel to national competitions, train and organise workshops on how to take care of your gear, and help you out with coaching.

 If you want to join the squad, just come and see us, but we also send out entry forms each season so keep an eye on your emails.